 Caelin Harrington originally joined the team in November 2021 as temporary, part-time Guitar Technician and Workshop Assistant.
 We were delighted when he took up the permanent, full-time position of Guitar Technician and Media Coordinator in May 2022.
 With a degree in Music from The University of Edinburgh and a HNC in Stringed Instrument Making from Anniesland, Glasgow Clyde College, he leads on the final stages of the instrument builds and media content for the company.
 His fastidious work has already been commended by the likes of Dustin Furlow, who described Caelin’s set-ups as ‘absolute perfection’.

-In between running her own theatre company, hidden route, and working part-time as a lecturer, Gemma Nicol works one day a week with Taran Guitars as their General Manager.
+In between running her own theatre company, hidden route, and working part-time as a lecturer, Gemma Dowling works one day a week with Taran Guitars as their General Manager.
 She looks after the client liaison, finance and administrative duties for the company.
 Gemma loves getting to know the clients during their builds and has been key in supporting the company grow over the last few years.

 the taran